ppone/docs/accounting/intacct.md

 - Only non-draft invoices on Invoiced that have been updated since the last sync will be synced.
 On your first sync this means that all non-draft invoices will be synced.

 - Any changes to invoices imported from Intacct that are later modified on Invoiced will not be synced to Intacct.
-However, any payments received for imported invoices will be synced.
+Payments processed through Invoiced for imported invoices will still be synced.

 - Line items on A/R invoices imported from Intacct will always have a quantity of `1`.
 Line items imported from the Order Entry module will have the correct quantity.